 How does Eric Whitacre write beautiful music?
 He says it all comes down to ‘the golden brick’

-Eric Whitacre has composed some of the most hauntingly beautiful choral music of the last ten years.
+Eric Whitacre has composed some of the most hauntingly beautiful choral music of the last 10 years.
 So, what’s his secret?
-The Grammy Award-winning composer reveals all…
+The Grammy Award-winning composer reveals all.

-From his viral Virtual Choir videos to his enviable head of blonde locks (don’t pretend you haven’t noticed), Eric Whitacre is choral music’s coolest composer-conductor.
+From his viral Virtual Choir videos in the 2010s, to his newfound TikTok success in the 2020s, Eric Whitacre may just be choral music’s coolest composer-conductor.

 The golden brick